4 simple steps to eating more healthy food

 Adding probiotics and omega-3 essential fatty acids (EFA) supplements to your daily routine will put a cherry on top of all the above-mentioned tweaks to your existing routine and diet.

 If you’re unaware of probiotics, they are good bacteria already living in your intestines.
 They help digest your food and absorb vitamins and minerals, as well as prevent food-borne illnesses.
 But illness, certain medications, poor diet, or even stress can knock out your probiotic populations.
+Newport Natural Health, for example, offers a probiotic formula made up of six unique strains of beneficial bacteria, each conferring its own benefit to the gut, the immune system and the body as a whole.
+Plus, it’s microencapsulated to ensure all 10 billion CFUs (colony forming units) can survive your powerful stomach acids and arrive safely in the intestines, where they do their most important work.
+You can learn more about this top-notch probiotic here.

 Fermented foods like yogurt and kombucha can help bolster your probiotic levels, but it’s best to look for a probiotic supplement with at least six different strains of bacteria and at least 10 billion colony forming units (CFUs) per dose.
 CFUs refers to the number of live and active bacteria found in each serving.